tomozy/Tomozian-LoProBal-AI-Conceptual-Framework/README.md

 <br>

 ### CORE CONCEPT
 This project is based on the idea that you cannot "trap" uncertainty.
 In structural design, a two-point binary system under dynamic load is inherently unstable; it will always collapse without a third load-bearing pillar to distribute the weight and achieve equilibrium.
-Current AI models balance entirely on a two-legged stool of deterministic logic and statistical probability.
+Current AI models balance entirely on an unstable two-point system of deterministic logic and massive statistical probability.

 LoProBal introduces the third geometric pillar—Balance.
 Instead of forcing the flow of data into rigid parameters, we use a triadic formula to dynamically steer it: